sass/sass/README.md

 Two lists are equal if they have the same elements, separator, and if they're both bracketed or both unbracketed.
 An empty list is equal to an empty map.

+`Value.ArgumentList`s should be exposed the same way as any other list, except that it should also provide access to the keyword map.
+For object-oriented host languages, an argument list's class should be a subtype of normal list's.
+It should be considered equal to a list with the same elements, regardless of its keywords.

 #### Maps

 Although maps are transferred as lists of pairs, they should be exposed to the